P5vc/Documentation/About/About.md

 - Look into autodetecting abuse on VPN servers, and auto ban/rate limit those accounts (with all analysis/actions done solely on the VPN server, to preserve privacy)
 - Develop a Priveasy mobile application
 - Crowdfund to acquire our own, physical servers, instead of renting VPS's from 3rd-party hosting providers

+### Past goals that have since been completed:

+- (September 5, 2020): ~~Allow VPN users to opt-**in** to have their connection data sent to an external server (therefore no longer requiring them to install a new VPN profile every time a server upgrade is done)~~
+- (August 27, 2020): ~~Add a new privacy policy which aims to answer all of the main questions normally asked by VPN review sites and the average consumer~~